scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

   to platforms.
 As a result, it has become complex, cumbersome, and error-prone to author and distribute portable widgets, which limits the potential of a wider widget ecosystem.
-Here we describe the approach behind _anywidget_, a new standard for widget-front end modules that are decoupled from notebook platforms.
+Here we describe the approach behind _anywidget_, a new standard for widget front-end modules that decouples them from notebook platforms.
 The approach ensures cross-platform compatibility by using the web browser’s native module system to load these front-end modules from the notebook kernel.
 This design simplifies widget authorship and sharing,